 Many developers have heard about microservices and that it’s the next great thing.
 But for many developers I have talked to, microservices is just another buzzword like DevOps.
 I have been working on different projects using microservices for a little more than a year now and in this post, I would like to talk about the theory and the ideas behind the concept.
 In my next posts, I will show how to implement a microservice using ASP .NET Core 3.1.

 As the name already suggests, a microservice is very small.
 The opinions on how small vary.
 Some say that it should not be more than a hundred lines, while others say that it should only do one thing.
-My opinion is that a microservice should something in the same context.
-This can also be several methods.
+My opinion is that a microservice should offer one or more methods in the same context.
 Take a customer service for example.
 This service could offer methods to do the registration, login and changing the user’s password.

-For your application, you take the microservices you need to compose the wanted functionality.
-For example, if you have an online shop, you could have microservices to show the products, search, wishlist, customer, and order.
+For your application, take the microservices you need to compose the wanted functionality.
+For example, if you have an online shop, you could have microservices for products, search, wishlist, customers, and orders.

 The most important aspect of a microservice is that it works completely independently.
 This means that a microservice has its own database (or other storage).
 This is very important as this guarantees that changes in other services won’t break the microservice.
 It might sound strange in the beginning that a microservice is a small application itself, especially with its own database but this makes it way easier to change or deploy new features.
 This is the same principle as KISS (Keep it simple stupid) and SRP (Single Responsibility Principle) in programming.
 Both principles strive to keep things small and simple.